parchment

 The hide is then stretched on a herse to dry, when dry the flesh side is dry scraped with a lunellum

-this is what happens when you pour boiling water over the grain side of a stretched and dried hide and scrape it with the tiny Tarbat lunellum, a very efficient technique to produce high quality degrained parchment.
-The archaeology at Tarbat suggests this is the method used.
+Insular vellum is usually degrained calf which is made by delaminating the hide to remove the grain layer and leave the corrium undrerneath.
+This is what happens when you pour boiling water over the grain side of a stretched and dried hide and scrape it with a tiny lunellum, a very efficient technique to produce high quality degrained parchment.
+The archaeology of the 8th century parchment workhshop found at Tarbat suggests this is the method used.

 once its dry your done, cut it out and take it to the scriptorium